fujisanx/kaggle/README.md

 Kaggle is a competition for data scientists
 https://www.kaggle.com/

-This repository saves the competition's my solution
+This repository saves my solution